All we did together in 2019 started with love, ended with action and resulted in joy for over 300,000 people who you helped in some way.

 We thought our US$60,000 goal was outrageous.
 But you met it with outrageous generosity, raising US$93,717 so that 30,000 people in eastern Myanmar can have better access to healthcare for their children.

 Care for children orphaned by war, food for the victims of bombings, schools destroyed by ISIS rebuilt and reopened.
 These were just some of the ways you brought God’s love into one of the world’s most devastating conflicts.

-hot meals.
+served.
 In cold weather, nothing tastes better, except maybe your mother’s chicken soup.
 And to a hungry child, all food is comfort food.

 Learn to do right; seek justice.

 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.Isaiah 1:17